Please enter via our online site at: www.wildlifephotographeroftheyear.com

 2. Read the rules and check the box to confirm.

-3. Select the category and/or the Special Award you would like to enter and upload and save your files.
+3. Select the category you would like to enter, and upload and save your files.

-The Young Competition is open to anyone aged 17 or under on Thursday 26 February 2015.
+Are there any age restrictions?
+The Young Competition is open to anyone aged 17 or under on Thursday 13 December 2018.

 No, the Young Competition is free to enter.